Hurts, Eagles run past Packers 40-33; Rodgers hurt

 Easy enough.

 Then the game got wild.
-Rodgers had his second pass attempt batted by cornerback Darius Slay and snagged by Josiah Scott.
+Rodgers had his second pass attempt batted by cornerback Darius Slay and snagged by Josiah Scott for his first career pick.
 Three plays later, Sanders scored on a 15-yard run.
 But Jake Elliott missed the PAT.

 Rodgers led the Pack right back.
 A.J.
 Dillon scored on a 20-yard run, Rodgers hit Randall Cobb for an 11-yard score, and it was 14-13 late in the first quarter.